Meet the Team

 Natasha specializes in adolescents, family/child conflict, adults, depression, self injury/suicidal ideation, and general life stresses and stressors.

 I've been in the small business world for over 20 years and worked for health insurance companies for many, many years prior to that.
-My career path took me from being a receptionist at a car alarm company back in 1990 all the way up to today, where I manage all aspects of Landry Therapy Group business administration.
+I manage all aspects of Landry Therapy Group business administration.

 My greatest joy is knowing that I've been able to help people who are really struggling, find their way to health and happiness.
 I am the first contact for each of our new clients, and I strive to make that contact feel comforting, knowledgeable, and willing to help in any way I can to both our clients and our therapists.